SS Viet-Nam: Career

 Viet-Nam departed on her maiden voyage on 17 July 1953.
 Her route linked Marseilles with various ports along the Suez Canal, Red Sea, Indian Ocean, South China Sea, and western Pacific Ocean.
 From Marseilles, she sailed across the Mediterranean Sea and through the Suez Canal and Red Sea to Port Said and Suez in Egypt, Aden in Yemen; Djibouti; across the Indian Ocean to Bombay, India; Colombo, Sri Lanka; and the island of Singapore; through the South China Sea to Saigon, Vietnam; Manila, Philippines; Hong Kong, and along the Pacific coast of Asia to finally reach Kobe and Yokohama in Japan.
 In 1961, Viet-Nam was refit, increasing the space of the vessels third class cabin space, and increasing her tonnage to 13,473.
-In 1966, the Viet-Nam was chartered to Club Mediterranée for use as a Cruise Ship, but was unsuccessful due to financial issues.
+In 1966, Viet-Nam was chartered to Club Mediterranée for use as a cruise ship, but was unsuccessful due to financial issues.
 Viet-Nam served just three cruises under charter before the Six-Day War closed the Suez Canal, putting an end to the charter.

 On 29 September 1967, Viet-Nam was renamed Pacifique, and continued regular passenger service until 1970, when Viet-Nam and her sister ship Laos were sold to Abeto SA.
 Renamed Princess Abeto, the vessel was rebuilt to carry over 1,600 Muslim pilgrims to Mecca.
-The Viet-Nam's other sister ship, Cambodge, was bought by Sun Lines, a Greek cruise line, converted into a cruise ship, and ultimately scrapped at Alang, India in 2003.
-The Princess Abeto was renamed Malaysia Baru in 1971, and Malaysia Kita in 1972.
+Viet-Nam's other sister ship, Cambodge, was bought by Sun Lines, a Greek cruise line, converted into a cruise ship, and ultimately scrapped at Alang, India, in 2003.
+Princess Abeto was renamed Malaysia Baru in 1971, and Malaysia Kita in 1972.